dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 title:  Go on AWS CodeBuild beyond Hello World
 categories:
 tags: Go AWS CodeBuild DevOps
 excerpt: "CodeBuild is an AWS managed build service.
 Out of the box it supports many programming languages including Java, Node, Python, Ruby and Golang.
 AWS provides good documentation and samples for different frameworks to get developers up to speed.
-I currently use Golang on my working place and want to see how CodeBuild works with Go ecosystem.
-I am going to start with simple hello-world project and later make it more complicated to see how CodeBuild deals with dependencies and nested packages."
+I currently use Golang on my machine.
+Let me show you how CodeBuild works with Go ecosystem.
+I will start with a simple hello-world project and later will make it more complicated to demonstrate how CodeBuild deals with dependencies and nested packages."
 ---

 AWS CodeBuild supports many programming languages.
-Amazon recommends to use pre-configured and optimized Docker images that can be found on [this page](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html).
-Check that page to see what is available right now.
-In June 2017 there was support for Golang versions 1.5, 1.6 and 1.7.
-If you do not see required framework in that list, you can install required components during `install` build phase.
+For each Amazon recommends to use pre-configured and optimized Docker images that can be found in AWS documentation.
+Check [this page](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref.html) to see what is currently available.
+At the moment I am writing this post (June 2017) it supports Golang versions 1.5, 1.6 and 1.7.
+If you do not see required framework in that list, you can add custom components during `install` build phase.
 For more information, see [Build Spec Example](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#build-spec-ref-example).

- [AWS CodeBuild Samples](http://docs.aws.amazon.com/codebuild/latest/userguide/samples.html) page contains sample for different languages.
-As you can see, it includes [Go Hello World Sample for AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/sample-go-hw.html).
-That article describes how to build simple Go project.
-It is pretty straightforward - you manually upload source code and build definition to S3 bucket, CodeBuild pulls code from that bucket, starts Docker container with pre-installed GO v1.7.3, builds the code and deploys generated artifact to another S3 bucket.
+ [AWS CodeBuild Samples](http://docs.aws.amazon.com/codebuild/latest/userguide/samples.html) page contains samples for different languages.
+[A sample for Go](http://docs.aws.amazon.com/codebuild/latest/userguide/sample-go-hw.html) describes how to build a simple Go project.
+It is pretty straightforward - you manually upload a source code and build definition to S3 bucket, CodeBuild pulls the code from the bucket, launches a Docker container with pre-installed GO v1.7.3, builds the code and deploys a generated artifact to another S3 bucket.

-I am not going to add much here.
-Everything works as it should if you follow page instructions.
-In 30 min you should get everything setup, code compiled and deployed.
+If you follow page instructions, in 30 min you will get everything setup, and will have a compiled and deployed code.

-Next step is optional.
-You can continue use CodeBuild using S3 bucket, but without much effort you can connect CodeBuild to your source control repository.
-Again, I am not going to describe that in details, AWS has good [setup documentation for that process](http://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html#how-to-create-pipeline-add-test).
+ You can continue working with CodeBuild using S3 bucket, but without much effort you can also connect CodeBuild to your source control repository.
+AWS has good [setup documentation for this process](http://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html#how-to-create-pipeline-add-test).

-AWS has lots of advantages, but it wold be not fair to skip some areas where lightweight build tools like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/) do better work:
+This sample proves that AWS does work, but it wold be not fair to skip some areas where lightweight build tools like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/) do better job:

-* With CodePipeline there is about 30 sec delay between my GitHub commit push and pipeline start.
+* Nowadays many CI systems use push notifications and start builds immediately where when building With AWS CodePipeline there is about 30 sec delay between my GitHub commit push and pipeline start.
 The story is the same if code is moved to AWS CodeCommit.
-These days developers expect that CI system uses push notifications and starts builds immediately.
-* It would be great if build results are pushed to GitHub.
-Many other CI systems do that out of the box.
+* It is also common across other systems to push build results to GitHub.
-* Build Process itself can be faster for such simple project.
-When I measured the time, Docker image provisioning took 1 min 17 secs and compilation took 28 seconds.
+* Build Process in mentioned CI systems is faster for such a simple project.
+When I measured the time, Docker image provisioning for AWS took 1 min 17 secs and compilation took 28 seconds.

-But let's continue, we just proved that Hello World works, now it is time to check something more complicated.
+Anyway, we can continue.
+We just proved that Hello World works, now it is time to check something more complicated.

 ## Custom Packages

-Hello World sample contains only one file - `main.go` and does not use any dependencies.
-Lets check what will happen if we add custom package to the project.

-Let's extend our sample to build application that takes language and returns region where that language is used.
+The Hello World sample contains only one file - `main.go` and does not use any dependencies.
+To see how it works with custom packages,  let's extend our sample with a function that returns the main region for given language.
+In Go this functionality is available in `golang.org/x/text/language` package.

-Run `go get golang.org/x/text/language` to install package and update code to use it:
+Run `go get golang.org/x/text/language` to install the package and update the code as shown below to use the package:

 ```go
 package main